 - Storage limitation

 Who is affected by GDPR

-Each business operating in the EU is affected by the GDPR.
-All citizens will have some enhanced rights with regard to their personal data.
-The UK has embraced this and will enshrine the majority of its requirements in the Data Protection Act 2018, though there are national derogations which allow its application in the national context.
+All businesses operating in the UK and EU are affected by the GDPR if they process citizens’ data.
+All citizens have some enhanced rights with regard to how their personal data is processed.
+The UK has embraced this and has enshrined the majority of its requirements in the Data Protection Act 2018, though there are exceptions that apply to law enforcement and intelligence data which allow its application in the national context.

 How does this affect me?

-Data in your GIDE system are already secure and stored so as to comply with the GDPR.
-We have amended our agreements to ensure that they encompass the GDPR principles.
-Any new agreements that we make will, of course, already be GDPR compliant.
+Data in our system are already secure and stored so as to comply with the UK GDPR.
+We have amended our agreements to ensure that they encompass the UK GDPR principles.
+Any new agreements that we make will, of course, already be UK GDPR compliant.

-GIDE’s systems have been supporting our clients’ Data Protection obligations for many years and will continue to do so under the GDPR and the Data Protection Act 2018.
+Our systems have been supporting our clients’ Data Protection obligations for many years and will continue to do so under the UK GDPR and the Data Protection Act 2018.